off-border/workflow-assist/README.md

     -   [ `npm install` ] to install deps

-    -   [ `npm install`, `code .`] open VSCode with newly created task dir
+    -   [ `npm install`, `code .`] install deps and open VSCode with newly created task dir

 ## start new task derived from specific branch: **(temporarily disabled)**

 `wofo start TASK-1234 some-remote-branch`

-this will do all the same except that before creating the task branch the specified remote branch will be pulled and checked out first
+this will do all the same except before creating the task branch the specified remote branch will be pulled and checked out first

 ## make commit